6-6.100 - Attorney General's Authority to Compromise Cases

 When payment to the Government is due more than 90 days after notification of acceptance, generally the settlement will provide for entry of judgment in the Government's favor.
 For the policy on security for deferred or installment payments, see USAM 6-6.540.
 The United States Attorney should send a copy of the judgment to the Tax Division.

-The taxpayer should make payments due under a compromise by cashier's or certified check, payable to the "United States Treasury."
+The taxpayer should make payments due under a compromise by cashier's or certified check, payable to the "United States Department of Justice."
 The taxpayer should submit all such payments (other than those due under a collateral agreement) to the United States Attorney.
-When the United States Attorney receives the payments, he or she should deposit them by the direct deposit (lockbox) system pursuant to OBD Order 2110.19 (June 23, 1986).
-The United States Attorney also should notify the Tax Division and the Internal Revenue Service Center that payment has been received.
+The United States Attorney should deposit all payments received by the direct deposit (lockbox) system, pursuant to DOJ Policy Statement 7000.01 “Deposit of Cash Collections Resulting from Department of Justice Civil Litigation and Enforcement” (Nov.
+5, 2012), and also should notify the Tax Division and the Internal Revenue Service Center that payment has been received.
 In the event of any default, the United States Attorney should advise the Tax Division immediately.
 The taxpayer should send payments required under a collateral agreement directly to the Service Center.

 6-6.622 - Concessions of Government Claims